Camilo José Cela: Distinctions

-Cela described the Spanish Cervantes Prize for lifetime achievement as a writer as being "covered with shit".
+After winning the Nobel Prize Cela described the Spanish Cervantes Prize for lifetime achievement as a writer as being "covered with shit".
 In 1995 he was offered the prize, which he accepted.

-In 1998, Cela expressed discomfort towards the presence of homosexual groups at the commemoration of Federico García Lorca's centenary, stating that, "For me, I would prefer a more straightforward and less anecdotal commemoration without the support of gay groups.
-I have nothing against gays, I just do not take it up the ass".

 Death

 Cela died from heart disease on 17 January 2002 at the Hospital Centro in Madrid, aged 85.
 He was buried in his hometown at the parish cemetery of Santa María de Adina.

-Cela's will was contested because he favoured his widow and second younger wife, Marina Castaño, over his son Camilo José Cela Conde from his first marriage to Rosario Conde.
+Cela's will was contested because he favoured his widow and second younger wife, Marina Castaño, over his son Camilo José Cela Conde from his first marriage to Rosario Conde; Conde was awarded two-thirds of his father's estate.